Above: Claude Lanzmann's The Karski Report.

 Or What You See Is What You Get

-Whether or not Rossell is a latent anti-Semite or a democrat in the ways of genocide—the Jewish poor, he suggests, would have ratted out the pretense with a whisper or a wink—is less revealing than his willful complicity: he happily believed what he saw and didn’t see anything at all.
+Whether or not Rossell is a latent anti-Semite or a democrat in the ways of genocide—the Jewish poor, he suggests, would have ratted out the pretense of the false camps to him with a whisper or a wink—is less revealing than his willful complicity: he happily believed what he saw and didn’t see anything at all.
 Unlike Shoah and The Karski Report, A Visitor from the Living has no use for its talking head as a mediator of historical facts and truths, since he couldn’t have seen anything anyway.
 But did he see what he believed he would, or was he annoyed for “wrong” reasons?
 It’s Rossell himself who becomes a strange historical relic, made all the stranger because he’s a dubious mediator of even his own impressions and feelings—seemingly earnest that he holds no prejudices, but still holding his first reactions to a virtual reality.
-It’s not until a final—and also thefirst—reverse-shot that Lanzmann offers his rebuke to the camera.
+It’s not until a final—and also first—reverse-shot that Lanzmann offers his rebuke to the camera.
 Until then, the audience is made almost as complicit to Rossell as he is to Lanzmann’s leading questions: complicit to both his false consciousness and suspect morality as the same interpretative hold on a missing world.
-As Rossell’s unreliable narrator is the only viewpoint onto the camps, what is exposed is not the Holocaust but Rossell.
+As Rossell’s unreliable narrator offers the only viewpoint onto the camps, what is exposed is not the Holocaust but Rossell.
 The facts refuse to dislodge from the feelings; Lanzmann’s only act of faith in his camera is in revealing not the truth, but the slants and fictions that are the very material of his movie.

 Or See No Evil